gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 And then she was on the other side.
-She let her breath out with a whoosh, suddenly realizing how long it had been since she peed.
+She let her breath out with a whoosh, suddenly and uncomfortably aware of how long it had been since she peed.
 "Come on,"
 she encouraged her sister.
 "It's fine, I promise."